microsoft/DNS-Challenge/datasets/Readme.md

 * We sampled 10 random clips from each book chapter, each 10 seconds in duration.
 For each clip we had 3 ratings, and the Mean Opinion Score (MOS) across the all clips was used as the book chapter MOS.
 * The upper quartile with respect to MOS was chosen as our clean speech dataset, which are top 25% of the clips with MOS as a metric.
 * The upper quartile comprised of audio chapters with 4.3 ≤ MOS ≤ 5.
 We removed clips from speakers with less than 15 minutes of speech.
 The resulting dataset has 500 hours of speech from 2150 speakers.
-*All the filtered clips are then split into segments of 10 seconds.
-In total, we use approx. 441 hours of clean speech for generating the upper quartile subset.
+* All the filtered clips are then split into segments of 31 seconds.

 ## Noise
 * The noise clips were selected from Audioset and Freesound.